BASIC INFORMATION ABOUT IMAGES IN THE VCL

 Creation

 When you first create an image, you are the only one that has access to it.
 In order to make it available for others to use, you must add it to an image group.
 Image groups can control who has access to an image, as well as what servers the image can be run on.
-There are two image groups to which all users have access by default, “allUsers” and “allUsers vmware“.
-The difference between these is based on the type of image, bare-metal or virtual.
+There are two image groups to which all users have access by default, “allUsers” and “allUsers KVM“.
+The difference between these is based on the type of image: bare-metal or virtual.

 Bare-Metal vs. Virtual